MultiverseLearningProducts/swe/src/bootcamp/wk2/day4.md

 ## Lesson

 We are representing objects in our programme with classes, and in the database as rows.
 We can't store an instance of class in the row of a database.
 We can't really use the row of a database in our programme.
 The ORM pattern is about abstracting away the database layer.
-In our programme we just need to think about instances of Restaturant the work of adding them and getting them from the database is removed from our programme interface, and contained in the class definition.
+In our programme we just need to think about instances of Restaurant the work of adding them and getting them from the database is removed from our programme interface, and contained in the class definition.

-Lets start in a simple way by looking at the work of adapting our class definition for Restaturant to also create and be able to fetch Restaturants backed by a database.
+Lets start in a simple way by looking at the work of adapting our class definition for Restaurant to also create and be able to fetch Restaurants backed by a database.
 In both our tests and our programme we have to make sure the database is set up with the tables we need to store our restaurants in.
 I would suggest creating a file that initialises the database and exports it.

 ```javascript
 // db.js